-We have audited the accompanying consolidated balance sheets of Viper Energy Partners LP (a Delaware limited partnership) and subsidiary (the "Partnership") as of December 31, 2015 and 2014, and the related consolidated statements of operations, unitholders' equity and members' equity, and cash flows for the years ended December 31, 2015 and 2014 and the period from inception (September 18, 2013) to December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Viper Energy Partners LP (a Delaware limited partnership) and subsidiary (the "Partnership") as of December 31, 2016 and 2015, and the related consolidated statements of operations, unitholders' equity and members' equity, and cash flows for each of the three years in the period ended December 31, 2016.
 These financial statements are the responsibility of the Partnership's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.